Tumor Evasion and Novel Targets

 Description:

+Pancreatic ductal adenocarcinoma (PDAC) is a highly lethal disease with a high degree of resistance to virtually any type of therapy.
 Epigenetic modifications regulate gene expression and collaborate with genetic alterations to promote and control tumor progression by adapting genetic programs to the needs of the tumor under certain conditions.
-Importantly, epigenetic programs modulate the tumor microenvironment and can regulate antitumor responses that ultimately result in therapy failure.
+Using in vivo functional genomics, we aim to identify epigenetic regulators that limit in situ antitumor effector functions and thereby discover novel combinatorial strategies that enhance antitumor responses in PDAC patients.

 Scientific activity of the Research Group on